JSON to Haskell Class

 2. View Conversion Results: The tool will display the generated Haskell data type code in real-time in the "Converted Class" output box on the right, based on the input JSON structure.

-3. Copy and Use: Simply copy the generated Haskell code from the output box and integrate it into your Haskell project.
+3. Copy and Use: Directly copy the generated Haskell code from the output box and integrate it into your Haskell project.

 Input Parameter Format and Requirements: